RichiH/vcsh/README.md

     vcsh zsh add .zshrc
     vcsh zsh commit

-Obviously, without mr keeping repositories up-to-date, it will have to be done manually.
+Obviously, without myrepos keeping repositories up-to-date, it will have to be done manually.
 Alternatively, you could try something like this:

     for repo in `vcsh list`; do